py-sdl/py-sdl2/doc/tutorial/pong.rst

 The reworked processing code above simulates a curved paddle by creating segmented areas, which cause the ball to be reflected in different angles.
-Instead of doing some complex trigonometry to calculate an accurate angle and transform it ona x/y plane, we simply check, where the ball collided with the paddle and adjust the vertical velocity.
+Instead of doing some complex trigonometry to calculate an accurate angle and transform it on a x/y plane, we simply check, where the ball collided with the paddle and adjust the vertical velocity.